chokomancarr/ChokoEngine/README.md

-Not gonna write anything here until its finished
+Not gonna write anything here until its somewhat presentable

 ## License

-Copyright (c) 2017 Pua Kai

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal